 Many people have filed lawsuits seeking relief, including compensation for:

 - Past and future medical expenses

 - Pain and suffering

-- A King County, Wash., man who filed a lawsuit in the U.S. District Court for the District of Washington in July 2011.
-His case was transferred to MDL No. 2331 in April 2012.
-He had no history of sexual dysfunction or cognitive impairment before he started taking Propecia for hair loss in 2008 at age 30.
+A King County, Washington, man filed a lawsuit in the U.S. District Court for the District of Washington in July 2011.
+His case was transferred to the MDL in April 2012.
+The man had no history of sexual dysfunction or cognitive impairment before he started taking Propecia for hair loss in 2008 at age 30, according to court documents.
 He has since developed those conditions and continues to suffer from them even though he has stopped taking Propecia.

-- An Illinois couple sued Merck in federal court in Illinois in November 2011.
+An Illinois couple sued Merck in federal court in Illinois in November 2011.
 Their case was also transferred to the federal MDL.
 In addition to the husband’s claims of sexual dysfunction and cognitive impairment caused by Propecia, the lawsuit also includes his wife’s loss of consortium claim.
 She alleges that because of the injuries caused by Propecia, she has lost her husband’s companionship and other contributions to their household and relationship.
-She has suffered mental and emotional anguish due to the damage Propecia has caused to their marriage.
+She has suffered mental and emotional anguish due to the damage Propecia has caused to their marriage, according to the lawsuit.

 Please seek the advice of a medical professional before making health care decisions.